University of Hyderabad: Teaching and learning

 The university follows the semester calendar beginning in mid-July and ending in early-May.
 About 90% of the students are residential.
 The Master's programme is usually of 2 years while the MPhil and PhD programme are of 18 months and 5 years respectively.

 The university follows the continuous assessment pattern, with 40% marks awarded through assignments spread out through the semester and 60% through semester-end examinations.
 Grading is on a 10.0 point scale, with D being the lowest passing grade, and A+ being the highest.
-The toppers post-graduate courses are awarded medals.
+The toppers of the post-graduate courses are awarded medals.

 Admission

 The university is primarily a post-graduate research university.
-UoH conducts its own entrance examinations for all courses during the months of May–June each year and interviews in the month of May annually.
 The university offers integrated M.Sc., M.A., MFA, M.Tech., M.B.A, M.C.A., MPhil and PhD degrees.
 Admissions to UoH are highly competitive.
 The university follows the positive-discrimination reservation system as per University Grants Commission of India guidelines.